-Regina sits along the edge of what is considered the moist-mixed grassland.
-This grassland community was dominated by species such as Northern Wheat Grass (Agropyron dasystachyum), Blue Grama (Bouteloua gracilis) and Western Porcupine Grass (Stipa curtiseta).
+Regina sits along the edge of what is considered the moist-mixed grassland. community arassland dominated by species such as Northern Wheat Grass (Agropyron dasystachyum), Blue Grama (Bouteloua gracilis) and Western Porcupine Grass (Stipa curtiseta).
 Dozens of other grass, forb and shrub species can be found throughout the prairies.
 Wascana Centre is beginning to replant native grasses and forbes in the HCA in order to return it to a native prairie community.